A History of the Azores

 and to cholera, to abject lack of curiosity for

-three temptations of Christ are blazing in my ear.
+as Christ’s temptations are blazing in my ear.

 Graciosa